888jjm-dotcom/Linguistic-Risk-Measurement/README.md

 # Start Here: Conceptual Proof Pack

-1. Conceptual Foundation: ARTIFICE.pdf: Foundational Theorum and Definition of "Terminological Bad Faith"
+1. Conceptual Foundation: ARTIFICE.pdf: Foundational Theorum and Definition of "Terminological Bad Faith" [/docs/Artifice.pdf]
-2. Linguistic Risk Framework and Audit Protocol (how to measure Linguistic Risk)
+2. Linguistic Risk Framework and Audit Protocol (how to measure Linguistic Risk) [/docs/Linguistic Risk Modeling Framweork.pdf]
-3. Tools and Instruments: Risk Vector Analyser + Governance Instrument (how to deploy this in practice)
+3. Tools and Instruments: Risk Vector Analyser + Governance Instrument (how to deploy this in practice) [/docs/LRM PDF Risk Vector Analyser.pdf] and [ /docs/LRM Governance Instrument.pdf]

-These files ares included in this Repo
+All supporting papers and instruments are included in the docs folder so you can review the full methodology and verify that this is a worked‑through framework, not just a concept.

 # License